Go to search feature Go to content

 • Get exposure to renewable energy infrastructure assets in the Nordic countries through a well-diversified portfolio of investments.

-• Get access too small on small / mid-sized assets that typically are not in focus for larger infrastructure funds.
+• Get access to small/ mid-sized assets that typically are not in focus for larger infrastructure funds.

 • Increasing energy demand, combined with energy shortage and fossil fuels being phased out, calls for large investments in renewable energy.
 There is therefore an opportunity for investors to contribute with their capital to finance, as well as to gain exposure to, the renewable energy transition.